Types of Degrees Other Engineering Majors Are Getting

 Americans aren’t the only ones with an interest in Other Engineering.
 About 14.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Bachelor’s Degree Starting Salary

 The median early-career salary of other engineering students with a bachelor’s degree is $63,100 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $58,800 (25th percentile) and $66,350 (75th percentile).

-Note that some of these people may have jobs that are not directly related to a other engineering degree.
+It is possible that some of these people may have taken positions that were not related to other engineering.

 Salaries According to BLS

 Average salaries range from $99,410 to $148,970 (25th to 75th percentile) for careers related to other engineering.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.